Creativity Reigns in Outer Banks Restaurants

 Outer Banks restaurants reflect these islands' personality perfectly – individual, not cookie-cutter, reflective of the town they're located in, a blend of uptown culinary tastes and easily comfortable atmospheres.
 The number and character of Outer Banks restaurants is amazing for such a relatively small geographic area.
 Gone are the days when most establishments focused on fried seafood served with a side of hushpuppies.
 Now, many Outer Banks restaurants rival any top spot found in cities.

 Each town here has its own dining character.
-For example, Hatteras Restaurants let visitors know that the scene there is more casual and laid back, while Duck Restaurants informs you that this town has one of the only establishments where you’d probably want to make sure you’re donning some dressier clothes to feel appropriate (but all of Duck isn’t that formal!).
-Ocracoke Restaurants rightfully boasts that there’s not one chain restaurant on the island and that the overall dining scene is more than fabulous.
-Roanoke Island Restaurants shows you a vibrant dining scene with lots of variety.
-Honestly, for a resort area on the edge of the continent, the Outer Banks has attracted world-class chefs and imaginative restauranteurs.
+Corolla restaurants, for example, have a lot of variety to mirror the mixture of developments in the area.
+Hatteras restaurants are more casual and laid back just like Hatteras Island is; Duck restaurants can claim some of the most highly regarded eateries in the area.
+Ocracoke restaurants rightfully boasts that there’s not one chain restaurant on the island, which makes the overall dining scene so much more interesting.
+Roanoke Island restaurants reflect a vibrant dining scene and even the smallest brewery in North Carolina.
+Honestly, for a resort area on the edge of the continent, the Outer Banks has attracted world-class chefs and imaginative restaurateurs.
 Creativity reigns, and diners are the happy beneficiaries.
-And Nags Head Restaurants describes so many award-winning restaurants, you’d need a year of constant dining out to take advantage of them.
+And Nags Head restaurants include so many award-winning establishments, you’d need a year of constant dining out to take advantage of them.